Competitive Grant Programs: FAQs

 How do I know which funds supported my grant?

-Your grant award letter will specify which fund (or funds) comprised your grant.
-For example, it might say, “You received an Open Door Grant from The Smith Fund of the Cape Cod Foundation and the Environment Fund of The Cape Cod Foundation.”
+Your grant award letter will specify which fund (or funds) comprise your grant.
+For example, it might say, “You received an Open Door Grant from The Smith Fund of The Cape Cod Foundation and the Environment Fund of The Cape Cod Foundation.”
 This way you know that your grant (called “Open Door”) was supported with dollars from two funds – Smith and Environment.
+If a Fund is anonymous, you will see only that you received a grant from The Cape Cod Foundation.

-If I receive an award, can I apply again in the next year?
+If I receive an award, can I apply again next year?

 In most cases if you receive an award, you must wait at least one year to reapply to that specific grant again.
 Also, for us to consider a new grant application, all your prior required reporting must be submitted and up to date in our system.
 Review the guidelines for the specific grant you are interested in because each grant may have slightly different limitations.

-I am not able to use the grant funds as originally stated in my application.
+I cannot use the grant funds as originally state in my application.
 What should I do?

 In the event you are not able to use the grant funds as stated, you must contact the Foundation as soon as possible.
-Depending on the circumstances , you be asked to submit a reallocation request and/or extension request.
+Depending on the circumstances, you may be asked to submit a reallocation request and/or extension request.

 How do I complete a grant report?